 - Register for free online at babyboxuniversity.com as an Ohio resident.
 Be sure to include correct contact information, including mailing address.

-- Watch the 10-15 minute Ohio syllabus at babyboxuniversity.com.
+- Watch the 10-15 minute Ohio course at babyboxuniversity.com.
 After taking a short quiz, parents will receive a certificate of completion and be able to select local pick-up or direct delivery of your Baby Box.

 - For direct delivery, a Baby Box will ship to the provided address.
 If local pick up is selected, the Baby Box University certificate to the closest participating distribution partner to collect the Baby Box.